About Historic Fair hill

 Community

-On summer nights and weekends, neighbors are outside in lawn chairs with music playing and children running through the sprinklers.
+On summer nights and weekends, neighbors are outside in lawn chairs with music playing and children running through the sprinklers enjoying our Family Fun Days.
 In all seasons, neighbors keep an eye on the historic park and when the gates are open, send their children across the street.
 When the gates are open and gardeners are working, neighbors stop by to take some tomatoes or cilantro and visit.

 Neighbor kids who were part of the summer youth group grow big and stop by to say hello or bring their own children to the Summer Fest.
 Teenagers remember visiting in elementary school and watching the red tailed hawks.